 Ring in the new year with my Old Fashioned Champagne Cocktail.
 Something old to represent the past year ( a classic cocktail) and something new to represent next year (this new recipe).

 I decided to have a little fun with making classic cocktails into champagne cocktails.
 I love champagne cocktails and the possibilities really are endless with them.

 The Old Fashioned is a classic, simple cocktail.
 Whiskey – either bourbon or rye, sugar muddled with bitters, a little water, garnish with orange, cocktail cherry.
 Simple, classic, timeless.

 A classic Old Fashioned is typically flavored with an orange peel, the more you sip the cocktail the more citrus flavored it becomes.
-I spied this Hella Bitters in Citrus at World Market and I knew it would be a great addition.
+I spied this Hella Bitters in Citrus at my local liquor store and I knew it would be a great addition.
 Old Fashioneds are typically sweetened with a sugar cube, but simple syrup can also be used.
 I made cocktails with both.
 I also love the hint of molasses the brown sugar cubes lend to the cocktail.

 Serve these up at your New Years party this year to say by to 2015 ( seriously where did it go?
 I thought 2014 flew by and now its almost 2016??)
 And say Cheers Dears to the new year!

 - Brown sugar cubes